Top of Page

 Actual Greenhouse Gas Emissions

-As of the end of June 2023, IIJ calculated greenhouse gas emissions and the scope of data collection is IIJ (non-consolidated base).
-In Scope 1 and 2, which calculate IIJ's own emissions, the Scope 2 emissions, which recognize the electricity consumption of its own data centers, account for 96% of the total emissions.
+IIJ Group has expanded the scope of data collection for its greenhouse gas emissions calculation from IIJ (non-consolidated basis) to include its major subsidiaries IIJGS and IIJEG from FY2023.
+These companies accounted for 90% of the consolidated revenues.
+In Scope 1 and 2, which calculate IIJ's own emissions, the Scope 2 emissions, which recognize the electricity consumption of its own data centers, account for 97% of the total emissions.
 In Scope 3, which calculates indirect emissions within the upstream and downstream of supply chain, a large proportion of indirect emissions are accounted for by Category 1 "Purchased goods and services" and Category 11 "Use of sold products," which are recognized through the purchase and sale of equipment and others when providing system integration, and Category 2 "Capital goods", which is recognized through the purchase of equipment and others used in service facilities.
 These account for 98% of indirect emissions.
 In comparison with the emissions of other companies in the same industry, the emissions are generally correlated with the size of the business, and the composition of the emissions is similar for each company.

 Scope1+2